United States Department of Homeland Security: National Terrorism Advisory System

 In 2011, the Department of Homeland Security phased out the old Homeland Security Advisory System, replacing it with a two-level National Terrorism Advisory System.
 The system has two types of advisories: alerts and bulletins.
 NTAS bulletins permit the secretary to communicate critical terrorism information that, while not necessarily indicative of a specific threat against the United States, can reach homeland security partners or the public quickly, thereby allowing recipients to implement necessary protective measures.
 Alerts are issued when there is specific and credible information of a terrorist threat against the United States.
 Alerts have two levels: elevated and imminent.
 An elevated alert is issued when there is credible information about an attack but only general information about timing or a target.
 An Imminent Alert is issued when the threat is very specific and impending in the very near term.

 On March 12, 2002, the Homeland Security Advisory System, a color-coded terrorism risk advisory scale, was created as the result of a Presidential Directive to provide a "comprehensive and effective means to disseminate information regarding the risk of terrorist acts to Federal, State, and local authorities and to the American people".
 Many procedures at government facilities are tied into the alert level; for example a facility may search all entering vehicles when the alert is above a certain level.
 Since January 2003, it has been administered in coordination with DHS; it has also been the target of frequent jokes and ridicule on the part of the administration's detractors about its ineffectiveness.
 After resigning, Tom Ridge said he did not always agree with the threat level adjustments pushed by other government agencies.

-In January 2003, the office was merged into the Department of Homeland Security and the White House Homeland Security Council, both of which were created by the Homeland Security Act of 2002.
-The Homeland Security Council, similar in nature to the National Security Council, retains a policy coordination and advisory role and is led by the Assistant to the President for Homeland Security.